pagesjaunes/curiosity/README.md

 * "defaultServer" : The default server where curiosity will work

-* "confServer" : The server where curiosity will store his data (keywords, context, template, ...)
+* "confServer" : The server where curiosity will store its data (keywords, context, template, ...)

 * "confIndex" : The index in confServer where curiosity will store his data